-Table 4 Before Beginning Assessments Checklist
+Table 3Before Beginning Assessments Checklist

 V Step Resources Confirm student eligibility to participate in the DLM alternate assessment.
-Participation Guidelines in the state appendix (if provided by your state) of this Test Administration Manual 2.
-Read this Test Administration Manual.
-Use the resources on your state's DLM webpage to become familiar with the DLM Alternate Assessment System, the subjects assessed in your state, and the procedures to prepare for the assessment.
-How to Use the DLM Website, page 32 of this manual
+Some states provide additional participation guidelines.
+Participation Guidelines in the state appendix of this manual (if provided by your state) or contact your assessment coordinator 2) Read this Test Administration Manual.
+N/A 3) Use the resources on your state's DLM webpage to become familiar with the DLM Alternate Assessment System, the subjects assessed in your state, and the procedures to prepare for the assessment.
+How to Use the DLM Website, page 37 of this manual

-V Step Resources 4.
-Share information about the DLM alternate assessment with parents or guardians, preparing them for their students' assessment experience.
-Go to the DLM website About DLM dropdown DLM Assessments Information for Parents 5.
-Review the blueprints for each subject being tested to prepare for instruction and decide which Essential Elements will be appropriate for each student.
-Instructional Resources select a subject view blueprints 6.
-Activate your Educator Portal account by following the instructions in the Kite® activation email.
-Go to the Activate Educator Portal Account section in the EDUCATOR PORTAL USER GUIDE 7.
-Agree to the annual security agreement in Educator Portal.
+M Step Resources 4) Share information about the DLM alternate assessment with parents or guardians, preparing them for their students' assessment experience.
+Go to the DLM website About DLM dropdown DLM Assessments Information for Parents 5) Review the blueprints for each subject being assessed to prepare for instruction and decide which Essential Elements will be appropriate for each student.
+Instructional Resources select a subject view blueprints 6) Activate your Educator Portal account by following the instructions in the Kite activation email.
+Watch the 3-minute helplet video, Getting Started in Educator Portal Go to the Activate Educator Portal Account section in the EDUCATOR PORTAL USER GUIDE 7) Agree to the annual security agreement in Educator Portal.
 Test administrators will not have access to any student data unless they agree to the security agreement.
-8. Pass the Required Test Administrator Training with a score of 80% or higher.
+Watch the 3-minute helplet video, Getting Started in Educator Portal Sign in to Educator Portal accept the security agreement 8) Pass the Required Test Administrator Training with a score of 80% or higher.
 Test administrators will not have access to the Essential Elements in the Instruction and Assessment Planner until they successfully complete training.
+Guide to DLM Required Test Administrator Training for Instructionally Embedded Model States 9) Review your state's guidelines on required and recommended professional development modules.
+Complete as needed.
+TEST ADMINISTRATION MANUAL state appendix, if provided
-Guide to DLM Required Test Administrator Training 9.
-Use the Accessibility Manual and work with IEP teams to determine which accessibility supports are to be provided for each student taking the DLM alternate assessment.
-ACCESSIBILITY MANUAL on the state DLM webpage 10.
-Confirm with your assessment coordinator your state's requirements for documenting DLM accessibility supports.
-ACCESSIBILITY MANUAL appendix, if provided by your state, on the state DLM webpage

-V Step Resources Ensure student demographic information in Educator Portal is accurate and ask the assessment coordinator to make corrections where needed.
-Ensure roster data is correct and ask the assessment coordinator to make corrections where needed.
-View and Check Student Data section in the Educator Portal User Guide NOTE: The student must be rostered to the correct grade before testing starts.
-If the student has been rostered to the incorrect grade, and the student started testing, the student will need to begin testing all over in the correct grade.
+Ø Step Resources 10) Use the Accessibility Manual and work with IEP teams to determine the accessibility supports that should be selected for each student taking the DLM alternate assessment.
+ACCESSIBILITY MANUAL on the state DLM webpage 11) Confirm with your assessment coordinator your state's requirements for documenting DLM accessibility supports.
+ACCESSIBILITY MANUAL appendix, if provided by your state, on the state DLM webpage 12) Review student demographic information in Educator Portal for accuracy and edit if needed.a) Ensure student data are correct.b) Ensure roster data are correct.
+View and Check Student Data section in the EDUCATOR PORTAL USER GUIDE NOTE: The student must be enrolled in the correct grade for grade-appropriate testlets to be delivered in Student Portal.
+If a student was enrolled in the incorrect grade and has started testing, after the student's enrollment record is corrected, the student will need to begin testing all over again.
 Previously completed testlets may no longer be available.

-12. Record and save the chosen supports for each student in their Personal Needs and Preferences (PNP) Profile in Educator Portal.
-Complete PNP Profile section in the EDUCATOR PORTAL USER GUIDE 13.
-Complete and submit the First Contact Survey in Educator Portal.
-Test administrators will not be able to select Essential Elements in the Instruction and Assessment Planner until the First Contact Survey is submitted.
-Complete the First Contact Survey section in the EDUCATOR PORTAL USER GUIDE 14.
-Ensure technology personnel have installed the most current version of Kite Student Portal on assessment devices.
-Macs and PCs with earlier versions of Student Portal must be updated.
-Chromebooks will update automatically. iPads will update automatically if autoupdates are enabled.
-Your assessment coordinator or technology personnel 15.
-Watch the helplet videos, DLM Instructionally Embedded Assessments (about 16 minutes) and Using the DLM Instruction and Assessment Planner (less than 5 minutes), to learn how to use the instructionally embedded assessments in the fall and spring windows.
-Educator Resource Videos for Instructionally Embedded Model States
+M Step Resources 13) Record and save the chosen supports for each student in their Personal Needs an Preferences (PNP) Profile in Educator Po d helplet video, Completing 14) Complete and submit First Contact Survey in Edu Portal.
+Test administrators will not able to select Essential Elements in the Instruction Assessment Planner until t First Contact Survey is submitted.
+Cator Contact Survey section in the EDUCATOR PORTAL USER GUIDE be Review the 10-minute helplet video: Completing 15) Ensure technology personnel have instate the most current version of Kite Student on assessment devices.
+Macs and PCs wearlier versions of Student Portal must bupdated.
+Chromebooks will update automatically. iPads will update automatically are enabled.
+Portal coordinator or with technology personnel e